SquareSquire286/ENSE271-IABC-Project/README.md

 Our team went through several lo-fi revisions before landing on our [final presentation](Design%20Ideation/FinalPresentationSketches.pdf) sketches.
 First we individually sketched our [home page](Design%20Ideation/FirstDraftHomePage.pdf) ideas.
-Then created some paper [prototypes](Design%20Ideation/Prototyping.pdf) to explore user interaction.
+Then we created some paper [prototypes](Design%20Ideation/Prototyping.pdf) to explore user interaction.
+After this the team discussed more details about [page layout](Design%20Ideation/Page%20Layout.pdf.)